Mechination-Pty-Ltd/openapi-typescript-aws-handler/README.md

 1. Create a lambda handler using the `makeOpenApiLambdaHandler` call from this package.
 For example

     ```typescript
-    import { AcceptedResponse, NoContentResponse, OperationHandler, makeOpenApiLambdaHandler, Non2xxResult } from "openapi-typescript-aws-handler"
+    import { OperationHandler, makeOpenApiLambdaHandler, Non2xxResult } from "openapi-typescript-aws-handler"
-    import { operations, components,  } from "./api_types"  // This is the file you generated using openapi-typescript
+    import { operations, components,  } from "./api"  // This is the file you generated using openapi-typescript

     /**
     * Makes it easier to throw the API specific ApiError.
     */
     class ApiError extends Non2xxResult<components['schemas']['ApiError']> {
         constructor(message: string, code: number = 500) {
             super({ message }, code)